aalhour/rockyardkv/docs/testing.md

 They use SIGKILL to approximate process-level power loss boundaries.
 They reuse the stress test and expected-state oracle.

+For deterministic crash testing at specific code points, refer to [Whitebox crash testing](#whitebox-crash-testing).
+For durability testing under filesystem anomalies, refer to [Fault injection](#fault-injection).

 ### Crash algorithm

 The crash harness runs in cycles.